Budotron/Data-Science-Notes/DownloadingFiles.md

 ### HTML

 Right click [here](view-source:http://espn.go.com/nfl/team/_/name/bal/baltimore-ravens), and view the source.
-We want to drill into this sourcecode and extract some information
+We want to drill into this source code and extract some information

 Load the data with **html**TreeParse.
 Remember to delete "view source" from the head of the url